 This inspirational historical fiction is a must read.
 I gave this book five stars and I can’t wait to read the next two books in this series.
 I will definitely read more from this author.

-THE ORPHAN’S ISLAND
+ABOUT THE BOOKTHE ORPHAN’S ISLAND

 Author: Kate Hewitt